IELTS Essay Topics with sample answer.

 As an example, many leaders from the world visit Myanmar and they recognise mutual respects and show affection to others such as saying ‘mingalarpar’, making a gesture of respect by putting the palms together and raising them to the forehead.
 They also value the religious customs by taking off their shoes and wearing the appropriate dresses on the flat ground around the stupa and pagodas.
 Too many local residents warmly welcome them gladly and heartily.
 The ignorance of local language and custom may lead to a big problem since it is disrespectful to another culture.

 For another example, when I was travelling to Saudi Arabia as a visitor, I wore ‘abaya’ and covered my long hairs for going outside.
 This meant just paying respect for other culture and I did not lose my original identity.
 I even got some help and assistance from local people for my respect towards their traditions.

-Therefore, to sum up, I strongly agree for the visitors to comply local customs and cultures of the host country.
+Therefore, to sum up, I strongly agree that visitors should comply with customs and cultures of the host country.

 (by Marlar Tinaye)